-Definitions
+Definitions.
 The following definitions apply to these reviews:

-- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Countries in these reviews are Canada, Japan, Korea, and Singapore. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determinations, the Commission defined the Domestic Like Product as all color picture tubes. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determinations, the Commission defined the Domestic Industry as producers of color picture tubes. - (5) The Order Date is the date that the antidumping duty orders under review became effective.
-In these reviews, the Order Date is January 7, 1988. - (6) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce.

+(2) The Subject Countries in these reviews are China, Russia, and Ukraine.

+(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determinations, the Commission defined the Domestic Like Product as cut-to-length plate, co-extensive with Commerce's scope, produced by U.S. mills or cut from coiled plate by service centers.
+In its full five-year review determinations, the Commission defined the Domestic Like Product as cut-to-length plate, including cut-tolength plate made from microalloy steel.
+One Commissioner defined the Domestic Like Product differently in the first five-year reviews.

+(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determinations and its full five-year review determinations, the Commission defined the Domestic Industry to include all producers of the Domestic Like Product, whether toll producers, integrated producers, or processors.
+One Commissioner defined the Domestic Industry differently in the first five-year reviews.

+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
-Participation in the Reviews and Public Service List

-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the reviews as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+Participation in the reviews and public service list.
+Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the reviews as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register .
 The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the reviews.